5 smart ways tech businesses can save money on general liability insurance

 The attorneys we’ve talked with about this have said one thing over and over: when someone’s suing, there’s an emotional component.
 Often, clients who sue feel that their needs haven’t been met or that they’ve been ignored.

 You can prevent a lot of lawsuits by keeping lines of communication open.
 For example, if a client comes in on a rainy day, slips, and falls hard, make sure they’re okay.
-Offer to call an ambulance (your General Liability can likely cover that).
+Offer to call an ambulance (your general liability policy can likely cover that).
 Send them an email that night to check how they’re doing.

 Small efforts like this – no matter what the incident – can go a long way toward promoting goodwill and preventing an expensive lawsuit.